nextcodelab/data-base-server/host_data/bible/suggestions.md

 These suggestions are not for newcomers to our gatherings; our desire is to ensure everyone feels equally embraced.
 Please remember, these are just suggestions, out of love for the **BODY OF CHRIST**."

 *We hope this app will expand to other platforms, such as Windows Desktop, Android, iOS, Mac, and Linux.*
 > Thanks for your patience.
 The app will not receive updates for several months until I can buy a new laptop.
 My current laptop, which was used to create this app, needs to be replaced.
+I need to save for several months to buy a new machine.

 **Please you can email us your suggestions or comments**
 ### studioappsupporfeedback2000@outlook.com